Black Lives Matter mural outside Trump Tower vandalized three times in one week - KVIA

 On Friday, surveillance video captured three individuals “pouring and smearing paint on the mural and one female spreading flyers at the scene,” according to the NYPD.

-When police arrived, they arrested four people who all had blue paint on their hands and clothing.
+When police arrived, they arrested four people who had blue paint on their hands and clothing.

-Two women, ages 25 and 39, and a 44-year-old man, all from New York City, were charged with criminal mischief and released with desk appearance tickets.
+Two women, ages 25 and 39, and a 44-year-old man, all from New York City, were charged with criminal mischief and released.

 A 64-year-old woman was issued a criminal court summons for illegally posting flyers, according to the police.
 Police did not say what was on the flyer.